-We love to serve this whole chicken with a side of sauerkraut, sweet potatoes or crispy cast iron potatoes, and some fresh veggies from the garden, like tomatoes or some salad with homemade honey mustard dressing.
+We love to serve this whole chicken with a side of sauerkraut, sweet potatoes or crispy cast iron potatoes.
+We also love to serve it alongside a fresh salad with veggies from the garden and homemade dressing.

-Truly, this Instant Pot chicken recipe is so versatile, and makes dinner and lunch prep so much easier.
-Find out more ideas on how our family likes to use a whole chicken below.
+Truly, this Instant Pot chicken recipe is so versatile, and makes meal prep so much easier.

 Instant Pot